BradleyCodeU/microbit/README.md

 On button B pressed, gradually fade the brightness from 255 down to 0.

 On button A+B pressed...
 MAKE IT YOUR OWN.
-Maybe set a random LED to a random brightness?
+Maybe set one random LED to a random brightness?
 Maybe set all LEDs to either 255 or 0?
+Maybe loop 255 times setting a random LED to a random brightness?
+Maybe clear the screen?

 ---